-- (2) Options become exercisable in equal annual installments over a five-year period commencing on the first anniversary of the date of grant.
-RSUs vest in equal installments over a five-year period commencing on the first anniversary of the date of grant. - (3) Options expire on the day immediately prior to the tenth anniversary of the date of grant. - (4) Market value of unvested stock awards is determined by multiplying the number of unvested shares by \$261.13, the closing sale price of the Company's common stock on December 31, 2019. - (5) In accordance with the terms of the Ayers Mutual Separation Agreement, Mr. Ayers is entitled to continued vesting of his unvested stock options in accordance with the vesting schedule set forth in the applicable award agreement and exercisability for each stock option's full term, in each case without any continued service requirement, subject to his ongoing compliance with a standard invention and non-disclosure agreement and certain non-competition and non-solicitation restrictions.
-See "Ayers Mutual Separation Agreement" on page 87 below.
-Following termination of his employment effective November 1, 2019, Mr. Ayers remains a member of the Board and was granted equity awards as a Director.
-For information regarding equity awards granted to Mr. Ayers as a Director, please see "2019 Non-Employee Director Compensation Table" on page 45 above. - (6) Mr. Mazelsky was granted a one-time Interim CEO equity award on August 5, 2019 in connection with his appointment as our Interim President and CEO and a one-time promotion equity award on November 4, 2019 in connection with his appointment as our President and CEO.
-In the event of termination of Mr. Mazelsky's employment by the Company other than for cause (except following a change in control), his stock options and RSUs will continue to vest in accordance with their terms for two years.
-See "Mazelsky Employment Agreement" on page 87 below. - (7) Mr. McKeon was granted awards prior to January 1, 2014 as a Director.
-All grants after January 1, 2014 were in connection with his hiring or employment as Executive Vice President, Chief Financial Officer and Treasurer, including a one-time additional equity award granted to Mr. McKeon on August 5, 2019 in recognition of his assumption of additional responsibilities following Mr. Mazelsky's appointment as our Interim President and CEO. - (8) Ms. Turner was granted awards on June 1, 2014 in connection with her hiring in May 2014. - (9) Ms. Underberg was granted awards on February 14, 2019 in connection with her hiring as an executive officer in February 2019.
+(2) Option grants made in 2020 become exercisable in equal annual installments over a four-year period commencing on the first anniversary of the date of grant.
+Option grants made prior 2020 become exercisable in equal annual installments over a five-year period commencing on the first anniversary of the date of grant.
+RSU grants made in 2020 vest in equal installments over a four-year period commencing on the first anniversary of the date of grant.
+RSU grants made prior 2020, vest in equal installments over a five-year period commencing on the first anniversary of the date of grant.

+(3) Options expire on the day immediately prior to the tenth anniversary of the date of grant.

+(4) Market value of unvested stock awards is determined by multiplying the number of unvested shares by \$499.87, the closing sale price of the Company's common stock on December 31, 2020.

+Mr. Mazelsky was granted a one-time Interim CEO equity award on August 5, 2019 in connection with his appointment as our Interim President and CEO and a one-time promotion equity award on November 4, 2019 in connection with his appointment as our President and CEO.
+In the event of termination of Mr. Mazelsky's employment by the Company other than for cause (except following a change in

+- control), his stock options and RSUs will continue to vest in accordance with their terms for two years.
+See "Mazelsky Employment Agreement" on page 88 below. - (6) Mr. McKeon was granted awards prior to January 1, 2014 as a Director.
+All grants after January 1, 2014 were in connection with his hiring or employment as Executive Vice President, Chief Financial Officer and Treasurer, including a one-time additional equity award granted to Mr. McKeon on August 5, 2019 in recognition of his assumption of additional responsibilities following Mr. Mazelsky's appointment as our Interim President and CEO. - (7) Ms. Underberg was granted awards on February 14, 2019 in connection with her hiring as an executive officer in February 2019.

-2019 Option Exercises and Stock Vested
+2020 Option Exercises and Stock Vested

-The table below sets forth information with respect to exercises of stock options and vesting of RSUs for the NEOs during the 2019 fiscal year.
+The table below sets forth information with respect to exercises of stock options and vesting of RSUs for the NEOs during the 2020 fiscal year.

-Option Option Awards Name Number of Shares Acquired on Exercise (1) (#) Value Realized on Exercise (\$) Number of Shares Acquired on Vesting (2) (#) Value Realized on Vesting (\$) Jonathan W. Ayers 161,146 32,867,274 1,774 367,112 Jonathan J. Mazelsky 21,358 4,719,447 2,575 532,871 Brian P. McKeon 7,504 1,529,486 5,950 1,172,299 Michael J. Lane 18,736 3,029,376 1,060 219,356 Kathy V. Turner 7,780 1,450,659 1,298 288,567 Sharon E. Underberg
+Option Awards Stock Awards Name Number of Shares Acquired on Exercise (1) (#) Value Realized on Exercise (\$) Number of Shares Acquired on Vesting (2) (#) Value Realized on Vesting (\$) Jonathan J. Mazelsky 18,880 4,889,369 2,992 905,198 Brian P. McKeon 123,076 42,238,590 3,030 895,641 Michael J. Lane 2,851 1,062,508 1,000 288,780 James F Polewaczyk 17,520 3,862,449 853 246,329 Sharon E. Underberg 483 84,312 484 139,770